kvtools/valkeyrie/README.md

 ## Contributing

-Want to contribute to libkv?
-Take a look at the [Contribution Guidelines](https://github.com/abronan/libkv/blob/master/CONTRIBUTING.md).
+Want to contribute to valkeyrie?
+Take a look at the [Contribution Guidelines](https://github.com/abronan/valkeyrie/blob/master/CONTRIBUTING.md).

 ## Maintainers